johanneshardt/jastadd-bridge/README.md

 ## Examples

 Listed under [examples/CalcRAG](examples/CalcRAG) is a working demonstration of implementing support for jastadd-bridge for your compiler.
 CalcRAG is a minimal language that supports arithmetic and name bindings, it is part of the [Compilers course](https://kurser.lth.se/kursplaner/23_24%20eng/EDAN65.html) at Lund University.
 All added attributes are located in the `LSP.jrag` aspect.
+See also `Compiler.java`, specifically how the `Codeprober_parse`-method prints line information for parsing errors.
+This is needed so that jastadd-bridge can detect parsing errors.
 The example can be compiled by running `./gradlew CalcRAG:jar` in the root directory of this repository.
 There are some simple integration tests for this compiler, see the `client/src/test` directory.
 The test suite can be ran through the run configuration "Language Server E2E Test" in the "run and debug"-dropdown.
 This can take some time, but eventually, a new VSCode instance should appear.
 When it closes, test output can be viewed in the "debug console" tab.

 ## License